-- Make sure your iPhone is running the latest version of Things.
+- Make sure your iPhone is running the latest version of Things for iPhone.

 - Make sure your Apple Watch is running the latest version of watchOS.

-- Make sure your Apple Watch is running the latest version of Things.
+- Make sure your Apple Watch is running the latest version of Things for Apple Watch.

 If everything is up-to-date but you still have a problem, proceed with some basic troubleshooting.